berman82312/uberduck/README.md

 # uberduck
-Uberduck's Rest API for PHP
+Uberduck's Rest API for PHP.
+For the full document on the Uberduck's API, please refer to the [official document](https://docs.uberduck.ai/reference).